anvilproject/anvil-portal/content/learn/data-submitters/set-up-a-data-model.md

 ---
-title: "Select a Data Model"
+title: "Set Up a Data Model"
 author: "AnVIL"
-description: "This doc outlines how to select your data model, and additional required steps to arrange for ingestion"
+description: "This doc outlines how to select your data model, and additional required steps to arrange for ingestion."
 ---

-# Step 2 - Select a Data Model
+# Step 2 - Set Up a Data Model

-After your dataset has been approved by the AnVIL data ingestion committee, you will need to set up and submit your data model.
+After your dataset has been approved by the AnVIL data ingestion committee, you will need to set up and submit your data model, which describes the complete structure of the study data.

-You can choose to start with one of two template data models and adjust the model to meet your needs.
+You can choose to start with one of two template data models and adjust to meet your needs.
 You’ll coordinate with the AnVIL data ingest team to facilitate this.
+If your dataset has been accepted by AnVIL and does not easily fit into an existing template, reach out to the AnVIL Team at <help@lists.anvilproject.org>.

 You’ll end this step by completing an intake form to send the data model (in a data dictionary spreadsheet) and all the information the AnVIL team needs to set up your data workspace on the AnVIL.

 ## 2.1 -  First Steps

-- **Coordinate with the AnVIL Data Ingest Team** - Email <anvil-data@broadinstitute.org> to arrange an AnVIL kickoff meeting to discuss your data, data model, and ingest timeline.
+### Coordinate with the AnVIL Data Ingest Team
+Email <anvil-data@broadinstitute.org> to arrange an AnVIL kickoff meeting to discuss your data, data model, and ingest timeline.

-- **Register for a Terra Account** - AnVIL data are stored and organized in Terra data-oriented workspaces.
+### Register for a Terra Account
+AnVIL data are stored and organized in Terra data-oriented workspaces.
 You will need a Terra Account to upload data into AnVIL.
 If you do not already have an account on Terra, you will find step-by-step instructions to register at [Creating a Terra Account](/learn/account-setup/creating-a-terra-account).

 >*While there are no charges for uploading and storing your data in AnVIL, in order to complete an analysis, you will need to connect a Google Billing Account to your Terra account.
 See [Overview of Billing Concepts](/learn/billing-setup/billing-concepts) and [Creating a Google Cloud Billing Account](/learn/billing-setup/creating-a-google-cloud-billing-account) for more information.*

 ## 2.2 - Create Your Data Model

-The Data Model describes the structure of the study data.
 Each node in the AnVIL Data Model (i.e. “Program” or “Subject” etc. in the graphical representation below) includes different types of data (called “properties”).
 Nodes are connected to each other by unique IDs.